8Tech-Consults/skills-ug-react-js/SERVICE_MARKETPLACE_IMPLEMENTATION_COMPLETE.md

 ## 📞 Support Information

 The Service Marketplace implementation is **complete and ready for testing**.
-The backend API is working perfectly with 6 real services, and the React frontend provides a professional, mobile-responsive interface that matches the Skills Uganda branding.
+The backend API is working perfectly with 6 real services, and the React frontend provides a professional, mobile-responsive interface that matches the 8Jobspotanda branding.

 **Development Server**: http://localhost:5175
 **API Server**: http://127.0.0.1:8000/api/services